Sompting Abbotts Preparatory School is an independent non-selective school in West Sussex.

 Some year groups are now full and operating a waiting list

-Independent schools tend to be the first to experience the effect of any downturn in the economy.
+The independent education sector is facing challenging times.
+Its schools tend to be the first to experience the effect of any downturn in the economy.

 Financially, they're facing business rate debates, inflation-triggered fee rises, teacher pension contribution increases and compliance-related obstacles.